orel-dayan/OOP-TASK2/README.md

 ### MyFuture:
 `MyFuture` is extending the `FutureTask<V>` which is a concrete implementation of the `Future<V>` interface.
 It is also implementing the `Comparable` interface.
 The `MyFuture` class has one field priority that represents an integer value.
 It has a constructor that takes a `Callable<V>` and an int parameter and pass the `Callable<V>` to the constructor of the `FutureTask<V>` super class and assigns the int parameter to the priority field.
 The class has a method `compareTo(MyFuture o)` which is implementation of the compareTo method of the `Comparable` interface, it compares the priority of two `MyFuture` objects, and it's used to sort the collection of `MyFuture` objects based on their priority.
 It also has `getPriority` method which return the current priority.
 This class is designed to handle future asynchronous tasks with priorities.
 The `MyFuture` class adds a new feature to `FutureTask` which is the ability to assign a priority to the task.
 This class by extending the `FutureTask` class which already provides the functionality to run a task asynchronously, it adds the ability to prioritize tasks, which can be useful in situations where some tasks need to be executed before others.

+### Adapter Design Pattern:
+Allows classes to work together even though they have incompatible interfaces.
+In the class FutureTask we have 2 interfaces: `Callable` and `Runnable`, Since we were only asked to implement Callable beacuse of that we used Adapter design pattren And we created a kind of "correlation" between them his name is `MyFuture`.
+`MyFuture` extends only the method of `Callable` from `FutureTask`.

 ### CostomExecutor:
 The class is implemetation of the `ThreadPoolExecutor` class called `CustomExecutor`. `CustomExecutor` uses a `PriorityBlockingQueue` to hold the MyFuture tasks, this queue is able to hold a collection of tasks and orders them based on the priority of each task.
 It also keeps track of the number of tasks for each priority using an array priorityCounts.